 Being injured at work isn’t fun.
 We’re here to help you get the care you need to recover, so you can get back to normal life.

 As a workers’ compensation insurer, SFM provides benefits to injured workers on behalf of their employers.

 - Replace wages lost due to a work injury

 - Cover medical bills related to on-the-job injuries

-If you were injured due to your job, you may be eligible for workers’ compensation benefits.
+You may be eligible for workers’ compensation benefits if you were injured due to your job.
 Visit our benefits overview page to learn more.
 We’re here to answer your questions and help you recover and return to work.

 Forms you may need

 The following forms might come in handy:

 - Work Ability/Return-to-Work form